AnggaR96s/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## What do you call cheese by itself?
+Provolone.